How To Not Breakout From Wearing A Mask

 I mean, how can it not?
-We’ve talked about silk eye masks & silk pillowcases, specifically how good they are for your hair & skin, so of course a silk face mask is going to be more beneficial than cotton.
+We’ve talked about silk eye masks & silk pillowcases, specifically how good they are for your hair & skin, so of course, wearing a face mask is going to be more beneficial than a cotton or cloth mask.

 The benefits of silk for your hair & skin:

 ♡ hypoallergenic, naturally- resistant to the accumulation of mold, dirt, & other allergens that could be playing a role in any skin problems.

 ♡ smooths the face- you’ll wake up looking fresh instead of having pillowcase/mask marks imprinted on your face.

 ♡ doesn’t absorb moisture- this prevents bacteria & odor on your pillowcase/mask & also keeps hydration in your skin.